 Funds are awarded to US-based colleges and universities.

-The Principal Investigator will receive a formal notification letter and approved budget.
+The Principal Investigator will receive a notification letter and approved budget via email.

-NCIIA will send an award letter contract for signature to the Administrative Contact identified by the team.
+NCIIA will send an award letter agreement for signature to the Administrative Contact identified by the team.
 Once this award letter is signed and returned to NCIIA, funds can be disbursed.

-Sustainable Vision grant recipients are required to attend a 1-time workshop during NCIIA’s Annual Conference in March.
-The gathering is an opportunity to share your work, learn about periodic program evaluation and follow-through, and discuss the dissemination of transferable models and materials.
-In addition to the grant, a stipend for travel and other workshop/NCIIA annual conference expenses will be provided to approved grantees.
+Sustainable Vision grant recipients are required to participate in the NCIIA annual conference and pre-conference workshop (Sustainable Vision Connect).
+The gathering is an opportunity to share your work and discuss the dissemination of transferable models and materials.

-Reporting for grantees Reporting requirements will be outlined in the award letter.
-Principal Investigators for NCIIA grants are responsible for reporting on grant activities within a specified timeframe and are prompted via email (usually once each year) to complete reports online.
+Reporting for Grantees Reporting requirements will be outlined in the award letter.
+Principal Investigators for NCIIA grants are prompted via email (usually once each year) to complete reports online.
 Failure to submit reports may jeopardize your institution’s eligibility for future grants and pending payments.
 If you receive a grant, reporting deadlines will be detailed in your award letter.
 Click here to preview sample interim and final reports.